PeterP22/PeterP22/README.md

-I am an AI developer in my final semester at university, majoring in Artificial Intelligence (AI) and Machine Learning (ML).
+I'm an AI developer in my final semester at university, majoring in Artificial Intelligence (AI) and Machine Learning (ML).
 Always immersed in the latest tech trends.
 I am committed to developing solutions for intricate and demanding issues.